Walls On Walls is a creative community engagement collective founded by Laurie Nouchka and Tullis Rennie.

 These multi-authored explorations, and sometimes resulting artworks, become frameworks for collective social action, where individual expressions - through sound, visual, and other media - interweave to articulate the broader socio-political contexts from which they emerge.

 The works are springboards for further conversation and local community action.
-They may create a culture of inclusion, engagement, and solidarity amongst residents and, as such, provide templates and models for collective working and shared leadership beyond the scope of the projects.
+They create a culture of inclusion, engagement, and solidarity amongst residents and, as such, provide templates and models for collective working and shared leadership beyond the scope of the projects.

 As a practice-research activity Walls On Walls understand that outcomes with the greatest impact are not the artworks themselves, but rather the socially engaged process of creating them – involving exploratory play, experimentation, and social interaction.